-• computationally efficient approach for exact GP inference in case of structured data sets with possible missing points.
+• Computationally efficient approach for exact GP inference in case of structured data sets with possible missing points.

-- A new technique for approximation of the kernel function that enables computationally efficient GP inference. - Theoretical analysis of the developed kernel function approximation. - Development of several approaches based on the proposed methods, which achieves state-of-the-art performance in tensor completion problem, density estimate, and simultaneous localization and mapping.
+- A new technique for approximation of the kernel function that enables computationally efficient GP inference. - Theoretical analysis of the developed kernel function approximation. - We developed several approaches based on the proposed methods and achieve stateof-the-art performance.
+In particular, we designed algorithms for tensor completion, probability density estimate and simultaneous localization and mapping.

-The practical significance of the developed methods has beed demonstrated on a set of real-world engineering problems.
-The developed approaches for tensor completion problems, probability density estimate, and simultaneous localization and mapping, all based on the proposed methods, justifies the broad applicability of the obtained results.
+The practical significance of the developed methods was demonstrated on a set of realworld engineering problems.
+The developed approaches for tensor completion problems, probability density estimate, simultaneous localization and mapping all based on the proposed methods justifies the broad applicability of the obtained results.

-The reliability of the presented results is supported by double-blind reviews of the results at top international conferences, through presentations and seminars at various academic venues, and by conducted numerical experiments.
+The reliability of the presented results presented is supported by double-blind reviews of the results at top international conferences; by presentations and seminars and various academic venues; by conducted numerical experiments.

-The structure of the thesis is as follows: the rest of this chapter introduces the GP models.
-Chapter 2 describes efficient construction for the case of full factorial or incomplete factorial design of experiments (DoE).
-In Chapter 3, we develop a general approach for unstructured data sets based on random features.
-Chapter 4 is dedicated to applications of the proposed approaches on several problems, namely, density estimation, tensor completion, and simultaneous localization and mapping.
-In this chapter, we give the necessary background on the kernel methods and GP.
+The structure of the thesis is the following.
+The rest of this chapter gives an introduction to Gaussian Process models.
+Chapter 2 describes efficient construction for the case of full factorial or incomplete factorial Design of Experiments.
+In Chapter 3, we develop general approach for unstructured data sets based on random features.
+Chapter 4 is dedicated to applications of the proposed approaches on several problems, namely, density estimation, tensor completion and simultaneous localization and mapping.
+In this chapter, we give the necessary background on the kernel methods and Gaussian Processes.